 - Keep tabs on your schedule.
 Between school and other activities, teenagers and young adults can be very busy.
 It’s important to make sure you aren’t scheduling a lot of early morning or late night activities to avoid putting yourself in situations where you might be too exhausted to drive on your own.

 How to Respond if You Catch Yourself (or Someone Else) Driving Drowsy

 While the preceding precautionary tips will put you in the best position to drive safely, there’s a chance you could still get a little groggy on the road.
 If you ever catch yourself drowsy driving, consider taking one or several of the following precautions:

 - Pull over and take a nap.
 This is the most recommended solution if you catch yourself falling asleep.
 As soon as you feel yourself nodding off, find the closest rest stop and take a 20- to 30-minute catnap before you continue driving.
-Studies have shown that sleeping for 26 minutes can improve performance by 34 percent and alertness by 54 percent.
-As with caffeine, though, the positive effects of napping are temporary.
+Studies have shown that sleeping for 35-90 minutes can improve performance.
+As with caffeine, though, the positive effects of napping may be temporary.

-If you’re ever out on the road and you suspect someone else is drowsy driving, there are a few things you can do to (hopefully!) prevent a serious accident from happening:
+If you’re ever out on the road and you suspect someone else is drowsy driving, there are a few things you can do to try to prevent a serious accident from happening: